nlewis84/nlewis84.github.io/_posts/2020-12-16-my_experience_building_a_cli_project.markdown

 I decided to go with the first option of www.tapspace.com.

 Next, I decided on some variables that I would like to sort data by.
 I went with Number of Players, Difficulty, Composer, and UIL.
-UIL is the the governing body in charge of basically all school run contests and competitions in Texas and I wanted to cross check pieces of music against that list.
+UIL is the governing body in charge of basically all school run contests and competitions in Texas and I wanted to cross check pieces of music against that list.
 This is functionality that is not in my current iteration, but I would like to add it down the road.

 From here, I mapped out what my classes should be.
 I went with the following classes:
 * CLI